 The Problem With The College Bribery Scandal That You Haven’t Thought About

-Above is a picture of actress Felicity Huffman, one of the many parent being charged in the bribery scandal.
+Above is a picture of actress Felicity Huffman, one of the many parents being charged in the bribery scandal.

 Recently some 50 rich and famous people were charged with bribing school admissions counselors, coaches and test proctors to get their kids into elite colleges where they likely would not have been admitted if it weren’t for these extraordinary measures.
 It probably didn’t come as a terrible shock to most people.
 We are already used to the idea that society works differently for the rich and famous than it does for ordinary citizens.
 But one aspect of the scandal that isn’t getting enough attention, at least, outside of disability circles, is that one of the cheats they used involved feigning some sort of disability in order to get extra time on standardized tests.